READ THIS . . . to benefit from Barbara's research and

 from new authors.
 "There are errors in spelling, grammar, and punctuation,"

-said.
+this person said.
 "Or the author-turned-layout-artist has left floating headers on blank

 pages.
 Or the margins are much too tight.
 Or the images are too low-resolution